 $100 Meet Host fails to obtain a Meet sanction prior to distribution of Meet Information.

-$100 Meet Host fails to e-mail the LSC Administrative Manager the “Meet Back-up” and .sdi format file containing an export of USA Swimming registration data, as specified in 2.4.4, within seven (7) days of the last day of Meet.
+$100 Meet Host fails to e-mail both

+The Athlete Recon file (.CL2) to the LSC Operations Manager

+The “ UNLOCKED Meet Back-up” within forty-eight (48) hours of the last day of Meet to the Operations Manager and the Sanction Manager, as specified in LSC Policy 2.4.4.

 $200 Meet Host fails to adhere to sanctioned Meet Information or fails to adhere to the information presented to the LSC in the group member’s Meet Bid.